 Editing and Proofreading

 Editors Canada defines editing as “carefully reviewing material before it is published and suggesting or making changes to correct or improve it.”
-This extremely useful document distinguishes four levels of editing, and is the template I use when working with a client:
+They divide editorial skills into several useful categories that I use as a template when working with a client:

 - Structural editing – assessing and shaping material to improve its organization and content